ECS522U-GUI-PROJECT-LAB2-GROUP8/Weather-App-Lab2-Group8/README.md

 	This one installs the image picker for our specific weather app feature: npm install @react-native-picker/picker --save

+	This one installs uuidv4 for creating unique ids in keys for mapped items: npm install uuidv4

 	These installs redux, needed for passing useStates variables between pages: npm install react-redux
 		npm install redux